Petitions for rule making—five-year review of rules, 4.1, 4.3

 Purpose and Summary

-This proposed rule making is part of the Department's five-year rules review process.
+This rule making is part of the Department's five-year rules review process.
 This rule making makes changes to contact information and nonsubstantive changes to verbiage for consistency throughout the agency's rules.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.